 As the southeast trade winds move towards the Galapagos, so too does the Humboldt Current, bringing with it cooler and nutrient-rich waters that are a boon for the islands’ aquatic and certain terrestrial wildlife.

-Best reason for visiting Galapagos during the hot season: Given the Galapagos Island’s tropical location, having relatively cool waters that are highly rich in nutrients and plankton flow into this area is an excellent opportunity for sea-dependent species (such as seabirds, sea lions, etc.) that will seize this moment of aquatic “flourishing” to actively reproduce.
+The best reason for visiting Galapagos during the hot season: Given the Galapagos Island’s tropical location, having relatively cool waters that are highly rich in nutrients and plankton flow into this area is an excellent opportunity for sea-dependent species (such as seabirds, sea lions, etc.) that will seize this moment of aquatic “flourishing” to actively reproduce.
 During the Dry Season, guests are sure to witness quite a spectacular sight, as courtship rituals abound for sea creatures and seabirds along the coasts, such as Galapagos penguins, flightless cormorants and American flamingos (all of which are a part of our BIG15 group of iconic species).

 When many come to the Galapagos Islands, one of the biggest draws and features is the underwater world that awaits.
 Fear not, dear guest, for much like the surface, the Galapagos underwater world is a year-round destination, too.
-When it comes to the two distinct seasons in Galapagos, the only notable difference will be temperature, visibility and activity.
+When it comes to the two distinct seasons in Galapagos, the only notable difference will be temperature, visibility, and activity.

-Hot Season: Sees warmer waters, greater visibility and less powerful currents.
+Hot Season: Sees warmer waters, greater visibility, and less powerful currents.

 Dry Season: Sees elevated levels of underwater creature presence and activity, with pronounced levels of cooler and nutrient-rich waters (otherwise known as upwellings).